marked-gil/discover-asia/README.md

 * **'Responsive Web Design with HTML5 and CSS by Ben Frain'** Book

-    The idea on how to keep the footer at the bottom edge of the viewport (i.e. when there is no sufficient main content to push the footer at the endmost part) is from this book by Ben Frain.
-This is useful on the 'form submission feedback' page and the 'subscription feedback' page where the contents do not always have enough height, especially on large screens, to stick the footer at the bottommost part.
+    The idea on how to keep the footer at the bottom edge of the viewport (i.e. when there is no sufficient main content to push the footer to the endmost part) is from this book by Ben Frain.
+This is useful on the 'contact form submission feedback' page and the 'newsletter subscription feedback' page where the contents do not always have enough height, especially on large screens, to stick the footer at the bottommost part.
 (See solution and explanation on the **'Fixed Bugs'** section).

 ### Media

 * Images